chiel/ci/.github/actions/get-jobs/readme.md

 ## Supported jobs:

+- `docker-build` - this job will be executed if the given package has a `Dockerfile` in its directory
 - `docker-lint` - this job will be executed if the given package has a `Dockerfile` in its directory